neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 3. Contribution: This paper strives to give the community the ability to sort data and make it useable and share it for the best outcome and prevent threats.

 4. Rationale: Sharing information and the TI Cycle.
-Which is the cycle of processing raw data and sifting through it and then using it to block other data and then repeat.
+Which is the cycle of processing raw data and sifting through it and then using it to block other data and then repeat?

 5. Investigative Approach: The researchers first talk about how TI came about and the reason for sharing it.
 Then the move into the TI cycle and what is being done.
 Finally, they go into the cutting-edge part of TI and what companies are doing and how they are gathering the information.
 Some even use it for businesses.